Make the most of your veggies and reduce wastage by using all of them. Try root to tip eating.

 Over the years, many Malaysian restaurants in Australia have simply been labelled ‘Chinese restaurants’ or ‘Asian Eateries’ without diners actually knowing they are eating Malaysian food.

-Stats show that only just over half of Australians believe they have never eaten Malaysian food.
-But when asked if they had dined on Beef Rendang, Hainanese Chicken or a Laksa, all Malaysian dishes, nearly all respondents said they had.
+Stats show that just over half of Australians believe they have never eaten Malaysian food.
+But when asked if they had dined on Beef Rendang, Hainanese Chicken or a Laksa—all Malaysian dishes—nearly all respondents said they had.

-Malaysian-born chef Jess Ong told Selector magazine that growing up in Malaysia, you start salivating at certain sounds linked with hawkers (street food).
+Malaysian-born chef Jess Ong told Selector magazine that growing up in Malaysia, you start salivating at certain sounds linked with hawkers and street food.